junxit/us-congress-bills-116/derived/amendments.md

 ### 33 U.S.C. § 3705

-> in paragraphs (1), (2), and (3), by striking “acidification” each place it appears and inserting “acidification and coastal acidification”; and
+> in paragraphs (1) and (2), by striking “acidification” each place it appears and inserting “acidification and coastal acidification”; and

 | | |
 |---|---|